-Truck accidents are particularly devastating due to the size and weight of these vehicles.
-Victims that do not die typically suffer severe, life-altering injuries, the cost of which can be a seemingly insurmountable burden.
 At Wagner Reese, we have been fighting for the rights of injured individuals and their families throughout the state of Indiana for more than two decades.
-Our Indianapolis-based truck accident attorneys have 150+ years of combined legal experience, and we are prepared to fight for the justice and recovery you and your family deserve.
+Our Indianapolis truck accident attorneys have more than 150+ years of combined legal experience and are prepared to fight for the justice and recovery you and your family deserve.

-To learn more about how we can help you with your truck accident claim, call our office at (888) 204-8440 or contact us online for a free initial case evaluation.
+To learn more about how we can help with your big rig or semi-truck accident claim, call our office at (888) 204-8440 for a FREE case evaluation.

-Depending on the unique circumstances involved, any of the following parties (or a combination thereof) may be liable for your truck accident:
+Depending on the unique circumstances involved in your case, any of the following parties (or a combination thereof) may be liable for your truck accident:

 - The truck driver